 Legal Aspects of Advance Directives

-An Advance Directive does not need to be notarized.
-Neither this hospital nor your physician may require you to execute an Advance Directive as a condition for admittance or receiving treatment in this or any other hospital.
-The fact that you have executed an Advance Directive will not affect any insurance coverage that you may have.
+An advance directive does not need to be notarized.
+Neither this hospital nor your physician may require you to execute an advance directive as a condition for admittance or receiving treatment in this or any other hospital.
+The fact that you have executed an advance directive will not affect any insurance coverage that you may have.

 Patients and families may participate in ethical questions that arise in the course of care, including issues of conflict resolution.
-The Abrazo Health System has a formal process in place to address ethical issues and dilemmas in your care.
+Abrazo Health has a formal process in place to address ethical issues and dilemmas in your care.
 Should you or your family desire an ethics consultation, please ask your nurse to contact the Hospital Ethics Consultation Team.